Andreas Mies

-Andreas Mies ([anˈdʁeːas ˈmiːs]; born 21 August 1990) is a German professional tennis player who specialises in doubles.
+Andreas Mies ([anˈdʁeːas ˈmiːs]; born 21 August 1990) is a German professional tennis player who specializes in doubles.

 He is a two-time Grand Slam champion, having won the French Open doubles title in both 2019 and 2020 alongside compatriot Kevin Krawietz.
 The pair also reached the semifinals at the 2019 US Open and qualified for the 2019 and 2020 ATP Finals.
 Mies reached his career-high doubles ranking of world No. 8 on 4 November 2019, and has won five doubles titles on the ATP Tour.
 He played college tennis for the Auburn Tigers, and has represented Germany in the Davis Cup since 2019.

 Professional career

-2017
+2017: First ATP Challenger title

 Mies won his first ATP Challenger Tour doubles title at the Garden Open in Rome, partnering Oscar Otte.

 2018: New partnership with Krawietz

-Mies made his ATP World Tour and Grand Slam debut at the Wimbledon Championships in doubles with partner Kevin Krawietz as a qualifier, where they lost in the third round to the later champions Mike Bryan and Jack Sock despite having two match points.
+Mies made his ATP World Tour and Grand Slam debut at the Wimbledon Championships in doubles with partner Kevin Krawietz as a qualifier, where they lost in the third round to the eventual champions Mike Bryan and Jack Sock despite having two match points.

-2019: Historic French Open doubles title
+2019: Historic French Open doubles title, ATP Finals debut

 Mies won his first doubles title on the ATP Tour at the New York Open, again with Krawietz.